 If a player’s ball lies on or touches such a tree or the tree interferes with the player’s stance or area of intended swing relief must be taken under Rule 16.1f.

-Stone drains, sleepers, car park, artificially surfaced roads and paths, inspection chambers, hydrant boxes, gully traps and stone distance markers may be treated as immovable obstructions (Rule 16.1).
+Stone drains, sleepers, car park, artificially surfaced roads and paths, inspection chambers, hydrant boxes, gully traps, stone distance markers and the stanchion posts forming the coastal path protection beside the 9th hole boundary wall may be treated as immovable obstructions (Rule 16.1).

 Temporary Local Rules